-We divided the history into two buckets, one is the months when S&P 500 index or the target size portfolio had positive returns and the other is the opposite months.
+Now we divided the history into two buckets, one contains the monthly periods when S&P 500 index or the target size portfolio had positive returns and the other for the negative returned months.

 Figure n below summarized the regressions of three size factors when they have positive/negative monthly returns on the five factors.
 HML and RMW are not significant to the Low 30% size portfolio when it had negative monthly returns, and CMA is insignificant for any portfolios and any of the two scenarios.
 For all the three portfolios, the coefficient is larger in the negative-return periods than in the positive-return periods.
 SMB’s coefficient in positive and negative-return periods are similar for each portfolio.
-Another interesting observation is that HML and RMW will have coefficients in opposite sign in positive and negative-return periods.
-For HML, it implies that market’s reward on risks that contribute to B/M ratio tends to bring extra positive/negative returns during positive/negative-return months.
-And similar for RMW, which measures market’s reward on risks that contribute to robustness of the firms’ profitability.
-Besides, the constant terms for all the regressions are significant, negative and large in magnitude, which means that there are variations that are not captured by the five factors, which tend to overstate positive returns and understate negative returns.
+Another interesting observation is that HML and RMW will have coefficients in opposite sign in positive and negative-returned periods.
+For HML, it implies that risk premiums for B/M ratio tends to bring extra positive/negative returns during positive/negative-returned months.
+And similar for RMW, which measures the risk premium for robustness of companies’ profitability.
+Besides, the constant terms for all the regressions are significant, negative and large in magnitude, which means that there are specific risks that are not captured by the five factors, which is skewed to the positive side, i.e., tend to overestimate positive returns and underestimate negative returns.